amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/01_current_mindset/psychometrics.04.md

 There are a variety of tests that you can do to learn more about yourself.
 These following tests measure personality attributes.
 Even though they’re a bit like reading a horoscope, we can use these tests to gain insight into our strengths and weaknesses.
 You can search for tests like the Ocean Model, RHETI, or Meyers Briggs on the internet.

+The most important thing to remember is personality is not fixed.
+It's fluid and changes with time.
+You get to choose who you want to be.